SCROLL DOWN FOR UPDATES

 UPDATE 10/16: The jury trial is set for Friday, November 2nd at 9AM in the Justice Court, Precinct 5 of Travis County.
 We had a hearing in front of the judge on August 21 and it went very well.
 See article.
 The trial is open to the public.
 If you are interested in testifying about what happened to you, or if you simply want info on attending, feel free to contact me.

 If the same thing happened to you, please file a complaint with the Attorney General here and a complaint with the Better Business Bureau here.
 And don't forget to review them on Yelp.
-Feel free to contact me at firstname.lastname@example.org if you would like to discuss this or if the same thing happened to you.
+Feel free to contact me at email@example.com if you would like to discuss this.